McNALLY Ed

 Born 1916 in Fort William (Thunder Bay) Ontario.

 In 1941 he joined the Royal Canadian Navy.
 After the war he settled in Montréal as a freelance illustrator.
-With the help of Dick Hersey Art Director for The Standard, he developed his reputation as a superb illustrator.
-However, he wanted to be an editorial cartoonist and so for six months worked on a unique style and approach for drawing daily cartoons.
+With the help of Dick Hersey Art Director for The Standard, he developed a reputation as a superb illustrator.
+However, he wanted to be an editorial cartoonist and so for six months he worked on a unique style and approach for drawing daily cartoons.
 The Star [Montréal] (publisher of The Standard) hired him as their editorial cartoonist in 1960.
-In the period he became as well known as Macpherson.
+In that period he became as well known as Macpherson.
 He was awarded National Newspaper Awards for his editorial cartoons in 1961 and 1964, and first prize for political cartooning at the third International Salon of Cartoons/ Salon International de la Caricature in 1966.

 According to the Hecklers, although many cartoonists had trouble drawing PM Lester Person, McNally was “right on target.”
-His cartoons bore little malice but he was a Canadian nationalist and enjoyed taking the occasional swipe at the Americans.
+His cartoons bore little malice, but he was a Canadian nationalist and enjoyed taking the occasional swipe at the Americans.
 He also “despised privilege in any form” as was evident in his social commentaries.

-As a footnote to this entry, I as a youngster always looked forward to reading the Weekend Magazine in order to see his illustrations and even today I appreciate them more than his editorial cartoons.
+As a footnote to this entry, I as a youngster always looked forward to reading the Weekend Magazine in order to see his illustrations and today I appreciate them more than his editorial cartoons.
 Robert MacMillan.

 WORK: